Dusan Djuric: Dalkurd FF

 Ahead of the 2016 Superettan season, Djuric signed for Dalkurd FF where he ended up playing 20 games and scoring 2 goals.

 GAIS

 In 2017, Djuric signed for the Superettan club GAIS.
 Djuric left GAIS at the end of the 2018 season.

 Return to Halmstads BK

 On 26 February 2019, Djuric returned to Halmstads BK on a contract until the end of 2020.

 International career

 Youth

 Djuric made his debut for Sweden's U-21 team in 2004 against Portugals U-21 team on 17 February.
 He was also part of Sweden's squad to the 2004 UEFA European U-21 Championship, which ended in 4th place.

 Senior

 Djuric where called up to Sweden's national team prior to its January tour in United States in 2005, being placed on the bench against South Korea, he came on as a substitute against Mexico.

 Personal life

-Of Serb descent, his parents are from Loznica, Serbia.
+Djuric is of Serb descent, and his parents are from Loznica, Serbia.